 Although confirming your deferral and transfer credits to a non-partner college involves a bit of extra effort, the payoff is huge: You’ll be living out your dreams and traveling the world in no time!

 Don’t forget—a year with Verto provides way more benefits than a simple transferrable credit offering!
-In addition to your inspiring and credit-bearing coursework offered by a world-class Academic Provider, you’ll be gaining cross-cultural experience, mentorship, clarity, confidence, and more.
+In addition to your inspiring and credit-bearing coursework offered by world-class Academic Providers, you’ll be gaining cross-cultural experience, mentorship, clarity, confidence, and more.